5 Ways to Pick the Best Social Media Platform For Your Small Business

 But how will you know which social network to pick first?
 We’ve got some ideas.

 If you’ve been running your blog or business for any substantial period of time, think about what a typical member of your tribe looks like.
-Male or female?
+Male, female, non-binary?
 Age?
 Married?
 Children?
 Then, think about where your customers and readers are hanging out online.
 For instance, women tend to hang out on Pinterest: 85% of its users are women.

 Many social media marketers tend to treat each social media network in the same way.
 This is a mistake.
 Each social media network has strengths and weaknesses of its own, and it’s in your interest to pair up with a network that matches up with your social media desires.
 For instance, if your goal is to create brand recognition and social shares, LinkedIn is probably not the best network for you.
 It would be, however, if you were interested in getting known for thought leadership, because thought leadership articles tend to do well on LinkedIn.
 If you want to build personal relationships with your fans, you could try Facebook.
 Hope to showcase your products in visually appealing ways?
 Instagram is your new best friend.